andrejonasson/dynamic-coattention-network-plus/README.md

 Increasing embedding size and state size should improve performance further.

 ### Dynamic Coattention Network Plus (DCN+)
-The project contains a nearly complete implementation of the DCN+ encoder (work in progress).
+The project contains a complete implementation of the DCN+ encoder.
+Decoder is in progress.

+Encoder without sentinel with naive decoder achieves ~0.60 Dev F1 with similar states and sizes as Baseline model above.

 Instead of mixed ojective the implementation will have cross entropy.